 The operations of Focus Inc. and its partner firms are dependent on its employees and principals.
 From time-to-time, employees or principals may make mistakes that are not always immediately detected by systems and controls and policies and procedures intended to prevent and detect such errors.
-These can include calculation errors, errors in inputting orders, errors in software implementation, failure to ensure data security, follow processes, patch systems or report issues, follow regulations or internal compliance procedures or errors in judgment.
+These can include calculation errors, errors in processing orders, errors in software implementation, failure to ensure data security, follow processes, patch systems or report issues, failure to follow regulations or internal compliance procedures or errors in judgment.
 Human errors, even if promptly discovered and remediated, may disrupt operations or result in regulatory fines or sanctions, breach of client contracts, reputational harm or legal liability, which, in turn, may adversely affect our results of operations and financial condition.

-Failure to maintain and properly safeguard an adequate technology infrastructure and to protect against cyber-attacks may limit our growth, result in losses or disrupt our business.
+Cyber-attacks and other disruptions could compromise our technology infrastructure which may limit our growth, result in losses or disrupt our business.